Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers (Started in Fall 2020)1

 Years 1, 2:

-- Create a collection system for evidence of activities in teaching, scholarship, and service.
+- Create a collection system for evidence of activities in teaching, research/creative works, and service.
 Collect and organize everything, ranging from syllabi to grant applications (whether successful or not) to results of committee work.
 In addition to being useful for annual reports, these early materials provide a baseline from which to analyze improvement.

 - Preferably with the advice of the department chair, identify an experienced faculty mentor who can guide you through the processes leading to tenure and promotion.